 Not everyone needs a complete re-design of their garden.
-It may be that you just need an fresh pair of eyes to help you find ways to revitalise, improve or radically overhaul your outdoor space.
+It may be that you just need a fresh pair of eyes to help you find ways to revitalise, improve or radically overhaul your outdoor space.
 A one-off consultation is a really popular service and a good starting point for getting advice.

-Having created a lovely garden for you to enjoy, I can provide a maintenance plan in order to assist in helping you to keep the garden looking its best at all times.
+Having created a lovely garden for you to enjoy, I can provide a maintenance plan to assist in helping you to keep the garden looking its best at all times.
 Alternatively, I would be happy to come along as and when required to provide maintenance when you may need it.